tarwn/lessthandot-hugo/blogs/content/posts/2012-04-03-dammit-people-get-to-know.md

 _Msg 547, Level 16, State 0, Line 1

 The INSERT statement conflicted with the CHECK constraint “ck_bla”.
-The conflict occurred in database “tempdb”, table “dbo.SomeTable”, column &#8216;code'.
+The conflict occurred in database “tempdb”, table “dbo.SomeTable”, column 'code'.

 The statement has been terminated._